Terry Funk: Late career (2002–2017)

-In August 2009, Terry made a surprise appearance for Insane Clown Posse's Juggalo Championship Wrestling at the 10th Annual Gathering of the Juggalos.
+In August 2009, Funk made a surprise appearance for Insane Clown Posse's Juggalo Championship Wrestling at the 10th Annual Gathering of the Juggalos.
 He served as special guest referee for a match between Viscera and 2 Tuff Tony.
 Funk also appeared at the annual NJPW January 4 Dome Show in 2010, teaming with Manabu Nakanishi, Masahiro Chono and Riki Choshu to defeat Abdullah the Butcher, Takashi Iizuka, Tomohiro Ishii and Toru Yano.

 On September 11, 2010, at Ring of Honor's Glory By Honor IX, Funk worked as the ringside enforcer for the ROH World Championship match between Tyler Black and Roderick Strong.
 Funk appeared at the fifth WrestleReunion event at the LAX Hilton in Los Angeles, California, from January 28 to 30, 2011.
 On the second day of the event, he competed in a Legends Battle Royale on the Pro Wrestling Guerrilla show.
 He lasted until the end where he was eliminated by Roddy Piper.
 Funk wrestled Jerry Lawler unsuccessfully in a "No holds barred contest" for Northeast Wrestling on October 1, 2011.
 On October 15, 2011, Funk unsuccessfully faced his long-time friend and protégé Tommy Dreamer at the AWE "Night Of Legends" event.
 In a shoot interview conducted the next day featuring himself and Dreamer, Funk stated that he believed that would be his last match.

-On January 12, 2013, Funk stated that he was officially retired from professional wrestling at age 68, On October 27, 2013, he returned to All Japan Pro Wrestling with Dory in a tag team match, wrestling Masanobu Fuchi and Osamu Nishimura to a 20-minute time limit draw; this was his final match for AJPW.
-On November 9, 2013, Funk appeared at House of Hardcore 3 as Tommy Dreamer's tag team partner.
-They defeated Sean Waltman and Lance Storm and the match was promoted as the last time Dreamer and Funk would wrestle together.
+On January 12, 2013, Funk stated that he was retired from professional wrestling at age 68, On October 27, 2013, he returned to All Japan Pro Wrestling with Dory in a tag team match, wrestling Masanobu Fuchi and Osamu Nishimura to a 20-minute time limit draw; this was his final match for AJPW.

-In 2013, Funk inducted Mick Foley into the WWE Hall of Fame.
+In April 2013, Funk inducted Mick Foley into the WWE Hall of Fame at a ceremony held in Madison Square Garden during the weekend of WrestleMania 29.

-On December 11, 2014, Funk returned to Japan for a Tokyo Gurentai independent event, which saw him, Masakatsu Funaki and Mil Máscaras defeat Kaz Hayashi, Nosawa Rongai and Yoshiaki Fujiwara in a six-man tag team main event.
+On December 11, 2014, Funk returned to Japan for a Tokyo Gurentai independent event, which saw him, Masakatsu Funaki, and Mil Máscaras defeat Kaz Hayashi, Nosawa Rongai, and Yoshiaki Fujiwara in a six-man tag team main event.

 On October 16, 2015, Funk made an appearance at AIW's Big Trouble in Little Cleveland event, where he attacked Eddie Kingston and his manager, The Duke, destroying the concession stand in the process.
-On October 24, 2015, Funk had his last match at USA Championship Wrestling in Jackson, Tennessee, at Oman Arena against Jerry Lawler, Lawler went on to win by DQ.
-On September 17, 2016, Funk announced his retirement at House of Hardcore 17.
+On October 24, 2015, Funk had another retirement match at USA Championship Wrestling in Jackson, Tennessee, at Oman Arena against Jerry Lawler, Lawler went on to win by DQ.

 Funk made a cameo appearance on the March 21, 2016, episode of Raw, giving Dean Ambrose a pep-talk for his match against Brock Lesnar at WrestleMania 32.
 At the conclusion of the segment, Funk presented Ambrose with a chainsaw, in reference to his previous gimmick as Chainsaw Charlie.